mikependon/RepoDB.NET/_posts/2021-09-29-repodb-property-attributes.md

     .Column(e => e.FirstName, "FName");
 ```

-However, such support is limited only to the following objects.
+However, the supports are limited only to the following objects.

 - TableName/ViewName
 - ColumnName